 Looped Rush Bags

-Come and make a small looped cordage bag, in the woods round a campfire.
+Come and make a looped cordage bag, in the woods round a campfire.
 This day is an introduction to looped knotless netting, using English rush.

 You’ll learn how to make the rush into cordage and then loop it into a strong and semi-pliable structure.
 There’s archaeological evidence of this technique from Mesolithic times.
 It’s remained essentially unchanged since then and is a technique loved by contemporary basketmakers and fibre artists.

 Rush is a beautiful native plant that has a long tradition of use in basketmaking.
 It’s soft, lovely to work with, and has gorgeous hues from green through to gold.

 This course is suitable for people who’ve had a go at making cordage before, or for beginners who have good hand skills.
 Groups are kept small to allow for individual attention.

 A simple but hearty vegetarian lunch is provided, we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
 To support you in getting the most from the day, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.

 Being absorbed in such a beautiful activity in a beautiful place was very enriching and exactly what I needed.
 Thank you for making it so.
 JB, Sussex

 Accommodation: camping is available at the farm venue and full details about this will be sent to you when you book on the course.
 The farm also has glamping options, including cosy bell tents and cabins with wood-burners.
 The cost of staying at the farm is not included in the course.
 Read more about onsite and offsite accommodation options.

 Featured in the Guardian lifestyle section.
 National Geographic & Toyota put Native Hands in their top 125 UK adventures.